Miami Attorney Protects Your Assets in High-Net-Worth Divorce

 - Stocks and stock options

-Florida requires each spouse to file a financial affidavit, a sworn statement that their disclosure is true and complete.
+Florida requires each spouse to file a financial affidavit, a sworn statement that their financial disclosure is true and complete.
 The spouses must produce tax returns for the last three years, bank account statements, earning statements and credit card statements.
-Both domestic and foreign property must be included.

 Finding hidden and fraudulently transferred assets in divorce